 Is the Journal listed by Thomson Reuters’ (formerly ISI) Web of Science?

-As a new journal Geoscience Data Journal is not currently listed within Web of Science, however it is being submitted for inclusion.
+Geoscience Data Journal was accepted for inclusion within the Web of Science beginning with Volume 1 (2014) and will gain it's first Impact Factor for the 2016 Impact Factor window.
 There are also discussions with Thomson Reuters regarding their recent announcement of a Data Citation Index.